dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ::: moniker range=">= aspnetcore-3.0"

-Windows Authentication (A.K.A.
-Negotiate, Kerberos, or NTLM) can be configured for ASP.NET Core apps hosted with [IIS](xref:host-and-deploy/iis/index), [Kestrel](xref:fundamentals/servers/kestrel), or [HTTP.sys](xref:fundamentals/servers/httpsys).
+Windows Authentication (also known as Negotiate, Kerberos, or NTLM authentication) can be configured for ASP.NET Core apps hosted with [IIS](xref:host-and-deploy/iis/index), [Kestrel](xref:fundamentals/servers/kestrel), or [HTTP.sys](xref:fundamentals/servers/httpsys).

 ::: moniker-end

 ::: moniker range="< aspnetcore-3.0"

-Windows Authentication (A.K.A.
-Negotiate, Kerberos, or NTLM) can be configured for ASP.NET Core apps hosted with [IIS](xref:host-and-deploy/iis/index) or [HTTP.sys](xref:fundamentals/servers/httpsys).
+Windows Authentication (also known as Negotiate, Kerberos, or NTLM authentication) can be configured for ASP.NET Core apps hosted with [IIS](xref:host-and-deploy/iis/index) or [HTTP.sys](xref:fundamentals/servers/httpsys).

 ::: moniker-end

 Windows Authentication relies on the operating system to authenticate users of ASP.NET Core apps.
 You can use Windows Authentication when your server runs on a corporate network using Active Directory domain identities or Windows accounts to identify users.
 Windows Authentication is best suited to intranet environments where users, client apps, and web servers belong to the same Windows domain.

 > [!NOTE]
-> Windows Authentication is not supported on HTTP/2.
-These components allow authentication challenges to be sent on HTTP/2 responses and require the client to downgrade to HTTP/1.1 before authenticating.
+> Windows Authentication isn't supported with HTTP/2.
+Authentication challenges can be sent on HTTP/2 responses, but the client must downgrade to HTTP/1.1 before authenticating.

 ## IIS/IIS Express